Why High Spenders Need the Right Credit Card

 Building Credit While Spending Smart

 If you're still building your credit, a rewards card designed for high spenders might not be available to you right away.
 Start with a secured credit card or a credit builder loan to establish a strong credit history first.
+One popular starter option is the Self Visa Credit Card, which requires no credit check and reports to all three major bureaus.
 Once your score reaches the 700s, you'll qualify for the best rewards cards on the market.

 Frequently Asked Questions